JustinRyanCarlson/ML-algorithm-comparison-/README.md

 # ML-algorithm-comparison
-### Example for comparing different SciKit Learn algorithms
+### Example for comparing different SciKit Learn algorithms using data from Board Game Geeks